By Missy Raho, Blogger at Behind The Plates

 Where To Sip

-Hills of Dundee– This would be my recommended area for Oregon wine tasting.
-This is because there are many fantastic wineries in a small span of area.
+Hills of Dundee.
+This would be my recommended area for Oregon wine tasting.
+This is because there are many fantastic wineries in a small span of area, including some of Oregon’s best Biodynamic vineyards.
 They all have great views of Mount Hood and even better pinot noirs.
 My personal picks on the hills are:

 - Domaine Droughin – This is one of the original area vineyards.
 Stunning views, an outdoor tasting patio and great wines.
 We brought some home!